 In September 2017, we announced a new capital allocation strategy pursuant to which we are targeting to return approximately 50% of our annual cash flows from operations to stockholders in the form of share repurchases and 25-30% through dividends.
 To that end, our Board of Directors increased our total share repurchase authorization to \$250.0 million.
-As of May 31, 2018, there is \$130.0 million remaining under this current authorization.
-We expect to repurchase an additional \$30 million of shares of our common stock in the remainder of fiscal year 2018.
+As of August 31, 2018, there is \$110.0 million remaining under this current authorization.
+We expect to repurchase an additional \$10 million of shares of our common stock in the remainder of fiscal year 2018 and the remaining \$100 million in fiscal year 2019.
 However, the timing and amount of any shares repurchased will be determined by management based on its evaluation of market conditions and other factors, and we may choose to suspend, expand or discontinue the repurchase program at any time.

-On September 6, 2017, our Board of Directors approved a 12% increase in our quarterly cash dividend to \$0.14 per share of common stock.
-We began paying quarterly cash dividends of \$0.125 per share of common stock to Progress stockholders in December 2016.
+On September 21, 2018, our Board of Directors approved an 11% increase to our quarterly cash dividend from \$0.14 to \$0.155 per share of common stock, which will be paid on December 17, 2018 to shareholders of record as of the close of business on December 3, 2018.
+We began paying quarterly cash dividends of \$0.125 per share of common stock to Progress stockholders in December 2016 and increased the quarterly cash dividend to \$0.14 per share in September 2017.
 We expect to continue paying quarterly cash dividends in subsequent quarters consistent with our capital allocation strategy.
 However, we may terminate or modify this program at any time without notice.
-On June 20, 2018, our Board of Directors declared a quarterly dividend of \$0.14 per share of common stock that will be paid on September 17, 2018 to shareholders of record as of the close of business on September 3, 2018.